eugenefvdm/rust/README.md

 ### Host Manager Demo

-A collection of command line network utilities.<br><br>
+A collection of command line network utilities.

+- fail2ban*
+- hostname
+- process_list*
+- ping
+- search_email

-When the utilities are run, the command and thee output is stored in a [SQLite](https://en.wikipedia.org/wiki/SQLite) database*.
+* These utilities store their output in a [SQLite](https://en.wikipedia.org/wiki/SQLite) database called `history.db`.

-* Only applicable for `fail2ban` and `process_list`.
+#### fail2ban

+```bash
+cargo run --example hostman fail2ban <server> <ip_address>
+```

 - Check if an IP address has been listed by Fail2ban on a server.
 Store the result in the history.db file.

+#### hostname

 ```bash
-cargo run --example hostman fail2ban <server> <ip_address>
+cargo run --example hostman hostname
 ```

 - Output the current hostname.

+#### process_list

 ```bash
-cargo run --example hostman hostname
+cargo run -- process_list <host> [port] [username]
 ```

 - Show then number of processes running on a remote server.
 Store the result in the history.db file.

+#### ping

 ```bash
-cargo run -- process_list <host> [port] [username]
+cargo run --example hostman ping 1.1.1.1
 ```

 - Continiously ping a remote host with 2 counts and show the average time taken to reply.

+#### search_email

 ```bash
-cargo run --example hostman ping 1.1.1.1
+cargo run --example hostman search_email <server> <email>
 ```

 - Search a server for all emails going TO a person housed on that server.
 This utility will first present `pass` events and then local Postfix quemanager deliveries.

-```bash
-cargo run --example hostman search_email <server> <email>
-```

 ### Main Demo